vtomole/qmc/README.md

 ```

 ## Getting started
-Hamiltonian quantum computers were first invented with the potential application of performing dissipasion-free computation. qmc allows one do perform such
+Hamiltonian quantum computers were first invented with the potential application of performing dissipasion-free computation. qmc allows one perform such
 resource estimations.
-Below is a circuit composed of `NOT` gates which shows that executing that circuit on a Hamiltonian quantum computer dissipates less energy than on a classical computer.
+Below is a circuit composed of `NOT` gates which shows that executing a circuit on a Hamiltonian quantum computer dissipates less energy than on a classical computer.
 ```python
 import cirq
 from qmc.qmc import simulate